use-ink/ink-docs/docs/basics/cross-contract-calling.md

 # Cross-Contract Calls

-In ink! contracts it is possible to call ink! messages and ink! constructors.
-So ink! constructors allow delegation and ink! messages can easily call other ink! messages.
+In ink! contracts it is possible to call ink! messages and constructors of other on-chain contracts.
-Given another ink! contract like, we can call any of its functions.

-There are two approaches to cross-contract calls in ink!:
+There are a few approaches to performing these cross-contract calls in ink!:
-2. Contract references (i.e `ContractRef`)
+1. Contract references (i.e `ContractRef`)
-3. Builders (i.e `CreateBuilder` and `CallBuilder`)
+1. Builders (i.e `CreateBuilder` and `CallBuilder`)

 A short tl;dr of the trade-offs: